cmkushnir/NMSModBuilder/README.md

 - if saved in game MODS folder then mod will now appear in PAK Viewer tab pak combobox.

-Requires system to have .NET 5 installed: https://dotnet.microsoft.com/download/dotnet/5.0
+Requires system to have .NET 5 installed: e.g. .NET Desktop Runtime 5.0.6

+https://dotnet.microsoft.com/download/dotnet/5.0